copsTvFan/cops-episode-guide/guide.md

   there are lots of shootings in the area.
 You don't want to be downwind of that because you never know what you are going to get.
 He questions two men who used a firearm to slaughter a cow, and later, he arrests a woman who vandalized a neighbor's property.
-Deputy Nilsen attempts to settle a domestic dispute between neighbors, then searches for a woman who was thrown on a floor during a domestic dispute.
-Officer Masters investigates a robbery, and afterward, Masters is dispatched to investigate a car accident.
+- (Pierce County, WA -- 4:58 PM Neighbor's Dispute Call) (renamed to `4:48 PM Neighbors Dispute Call` in Reelz) South Hill Precinct.
+Deputy Bob Nilsen attempts to settle a domestic dispute between neighbors, then (5:28 PM Domestic Violence Call) searches for a woman who was thrown on a floor during a domestic dispute.
+- (King County, WA -- 2:25 PM Robbery Call) South West Precinct.
+Officer Chris Masters investigates a robbery, and afterward, Masters is dispatched to investigate a car accident (5:39 PM Road Hazard Call).

 ### CP-927